Rev. Al Sharpton—

 Rev. Sharpton is a champion for human rights and is passionate about the key issues that involve confronting human rights violations.
 One of his career highlights has been contributing to the end of the United States Navy exercises in Vieques, Puerto Rico, which proved to be poisoning the environment on the island.

 Rev. Sharpton says his religious convictions are the basis for his life and on most Sundays he preaches to congregations across the nation.
 Rev. Sharpton has two daughters from his marriage to Kathy Jordan Sharpton, Dominique and Ashley.
-Dominique works as National Membership Director of National Action Network and Board President of Education for a Better America and produces NAN’s weekly live radio broadcast.
-Ashley Sharpton runs a full-scale entertainment company specializing in fashion production.
+Dominique works as the Membership Director for National Action Network and produces NAN’s weekly live radio broadcast.
+Ashley currently attends college at Hampton University.

 Rev. Sharpton was educated in New York public schools and attended Brooklyn College.
-He has an Honorary Doctorate of Divinity from Bethune-Cookman University, Virginia Union University, and an honorary degree from A.P.
+He has an honorary degree from A.P.
 Bible College.